Private Medical Insurance

 MyHealthCounts is our online health and wellbeing tool which helps Healthier Solutions clients look after their health and could help them get up to 15% off their renewal premium.*

-It’s easy to follow and can help your clients achieve up to 15% discount off their renewal premium when they update it between month 6 and the end of month 9 during their policy year.
+It’s easy to follow and can help your clients achieve a discount off their renewal premium when they update it between month 6 and the end of month 9 during their policy year.